-Kurdish Forces Ask Trump to Prevent ‘Catastrophe’: Syria Update
+Turkish Warplanes and Artillery on the Attack: Syria Update

-(Bloomberg) — Turkey’s President Recep Tayyip Erdogan formally announced the beginning of a military offensive into northeastern Syria, three days after President Donald Trump said the U.S. wouldn’t stand in the way.
+(Bloomberg) — Turkey’s President Recep Tayyip Erdogan formally announced the beginning of a military offensive into northeastern Syria late Wednesday, three days after President Donald Trump said the U.S. wouldn’t stand in the way.
+A major ground incursion began hours later.

 Erdogan said the operation, code-named “Peace Spring,” was meant to force back Kurdish militants controlling the border area and target Islamic State militants.
 Earlier in the day, a small forward group of Turkish forces entered Syria at two points along the frontier, close to the Syrian towns of Tal Abyad and Ras al-Ayn, according to a Turkish official, who spoke on condition of anonymity.

+Here’s a rundown of major events since Wednesday afternoon in local time.

 Key Developments

-- Turkish military said the operation began at 4 p.m. local time and that it informed all the relevant parties beforehand.
+- Turkish military said the operation started at 4 p.m. local time Wednesday, and that it had informed relevant parties beforehand.

-- U.S. senators including Lindsey Graham, a key ally of Trump, slammed Turkey’s incursion and threatened punishment against Ankara.
+- U.S. senators including Lindsey Graham, a key Trump ally, slammed the incursion and threatened to punish Ankara.

 - Erdogan said he spoke with Putin, who has been very “constructive” as the Turkish military prepared for its advance.

-- Footage carried by Turkish televisions including CNN-Turk showed Turkish aircraft and howitzers shelling positions held by Kurdish militants around the Syrian town of Tal Abyad.
+- Footage carried by Turkish media including CNN-Turk showed Turkish aircraft and howitzers shelling positions held by Kurdish militants around the Syrian town of Tal Abyad.

-- The lira fell as much 0.7% after the operation began.
+- The lira fell as much 0.7% after the operation began and was trading 0.1% lower against the dollar at 8:34 a.m. local time Thursday in Istanbul.

 Kurdish Forces Ask Trump to Prevent ‘Catastrophe’ (9:18 p.m.)